Only-of-Type/pixel-properties/README.md

 ## Contributing

-This is a practice/ POC type of project, so contributions are disabled.
+This is a practice / demo type of project, so contributions are disabled.
 Free free to pull/clone or use anything in here you might find useful though